MachineEditor/DeepFaceLab-MVE/README.md

 - converter in parallel

-- added **--debug** option for all stages
+- **--debug** option for all stages

-- added **MTCNN extractor** which produce less jittered aligned face than DLIBCNN, but can produce more false faces.
+- **MTCNN extractor** which produce less jittered aligned face than DLIBCNN, but can produce more false faces.
 Comparison dlib (at left) vs mtcnn on hard case:
 ![](https://i.imgur.com/5qLiiOV.gif)
 MTCNN produces less jitter.

-- added **Manual extractor**.
+- **Manual extractor**.
 You can fix missed faces manually or do full manual extract:
 ![](https://github.com/iperov/DeepFaceLab/blob/master/doc/manual_extractor_0.jpg)
 ![Result](https://user-images.githubusercontent.com/8076202/38454756-0fa7a86c-3a7e-11e8-9065-182b4a8a7a43.gif)

-- standalone zero dependencies ready to work prebuilt binary for all windows versions, see below

-### Warning: **Facesets** of FaceSwap or FakeApp are **not compatible** with this repo.
-You should to run extract again.

 ### **Model types**: